 Meeting with your advisor a semester or two before you study abroad is very practical.
 Together you can discuss which courses you are likely to take.
 The production course, Communication Arts 355, for example, is most often not a class you may take abroad.

-The IAP program pages have an “Academics” tab that will lead you to the courses that have already been evaluated.
+The study abroad program pages have an “Academics” tab that will lead you to the courses that have already been evaluated.
 Established programs usually have a list of courses that will come back as specific Communication Arts major requirements.
 Knowing which program or programs to which you are applying will help your advisor navigate those course lists.

 Some universities still prefer a lecture format, sometimes with a small group discussion section called a tutorial group.
 If possible, talk with other students who have come back from your chose program to learn more about the academic expectations.